Siege of Constantinople (1422)

-The first full-scale Ottoman siege of Constantinople took place in 1422 as a result of the Byzantine Emperor Manuel II's attempts to interfere in the succession of Ottoman Sultans, after the death of Mehmed I in 1421.
+In 1422, the Ottoman Empire laid siege to Constantinople, the capital of the Byzantine Empire, as a result of the Byzantine Emperor Manuel II's attempts to interfere in the succession of Ottoman Sultans, after the death of Mehmed I in 1421.
 This policy of the Byzantines was often used successfully in weakening their neighbours.

 When Murad II emerged as the winning successor to his father, he marched into Byzantine territory.
 The Turks had acquired their own cannon for the first time by the siege of 1422, "falcons", which were short but wide cannons.
 The two sides were evenly matched technologically, and the Turks had to build barricades "in order to receive ... the stones of the bombards".

 Siege

 According to a Byzantine short chronicle compiled in c.
 1425, "on 10 June, Wednesday, at the fourth hour after midday, Mihaloğlu attacked Constantinople", thus beginning the siege of the city.
 The eyewitness John Kananos describes how the vanguard under Mihaloğlu ravaged the city's suburbs, before Murad himself arrived on 20 June with the main army and the siege engines, and the siege began in earnest.

 Murad was forced to lift the siege due to the rebellion of his younger brother, Küçük Mustafa, in Anatolia.
 This was supported with men by the Anatolian beyliks of Germiyan and Karaman, who feared a revival of Ottoman power, as well as, according to Doukas, money given by the Byzantine emperor.
 Mustafa was thus able to gather a significant army, and in late August or early September laid siege to the Ottoman capital, Bursa.
 Contemporary Byzantine tradition ascribed the deliverance of Constantinople to a miraculous intervention by the Theotokos.